codiechanel/my-knowledge-base/monorepos.md

 This is easier in a monorepo, but pretty difficult to implement in a non-monolithic environment.
 Say we are changing the api of a core library, therefore, we also need to change other libraries that depend on it.
 In a monolithic environment, there will be just one commit for all modules.

+**Single CI**

+Imagine if you have multiple websites, that a common library.
+In a non monolithic environment, you will need to deploy each of these websites separately.
+Now, with a monorepo, you deploy once, and all your websites will get deployed automatically.